-We have expanded the areas allocated as carbon forests to 560 hectares.
-To improve carbon stock in these sites, 42,057 native trees were planted in 2018 by 1,449 volunteers and community workers in Alaminos, Laguna; Cebu; Davao; and Lio.
-As of 2018, total measured carbon stock has increased to 82,090 t-CO2e.
+We have expanded the areas allocated as carbon forests to 586 hectares.
+To improve carbon stock in these sites, more than 100,000 native trees were planted since 2018.
+Total measured carbon stock in 2020 is 84,289 t-CO2e.

-These combined efforts have resulted in the reduction of scope 1 and 2 net GHG emissions by 166,732 t-CO2e or 62%, more than the 2018 expected reduction of 48%.
+These combined efforts have resulted in the reduction of scope 1 and 2 net GHG emissions of commercial properties by 238,692 t-CO2e or 91%.